Ajaltoun

 Ajaltoun (عجلتون) is a town and municipality in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
 It is located 24 km (15 miles) north of Beirut.
 Ajaltoun's average elevation is 850 meters (2800') above sea level and its total land area is 612 hectares (1510 acres).
-The municipality consists of a twelve-member council, which as of 2008 was headed by Clauvise Khazen.
-In addition to the municipal council, two mukhtars (headmen), Georges Fersan and Antoine Harouni, also serve the town.
+The municipality consists of a twelve-member council, which as of 2025 was headed by Elie Sfeir with the Kelna Sawa list.
+In addition to the municipal council, two mukhtars (headmen), Abi Chaker and Jacko, also serve the town.
 The Virgin Mary Church, built by the Khazen sheikhs in 1647, the Saint Nicolas Church and the Mar Shalita Monastery are located in Ajaltoun.
 The town was also the site of fighter plane crash during World War I.

 Etymology

 Ajaltoun's name comes from the Arabic root word ′aajel, which could mean "calf", "to roll" or "wheel".
 An alternative theory for the town's etymology are that it originates from the Phoenician word for "statue" or "round area".